Fire Tears Through Istanbul Apartment Block, Killing 29 - UrduPoint

 But local media reported that the owners had not secured a permit for the work on the 1,500-capacity club, that it lacked emergency exits and that basement columns had been removed, leaving it vulnerable to earthquakes.

-Those arrested included the club's owner and manager, as well as the head of the metalworking company carrying out the renovation work.
+Those arrested included the club's owner and manager, as well as the head of the metal-working company carrying out the renovation work, which was not authorised, according to city officials.

 Istanbul's newly re-elected mayor Ekrem Imamoglu, who rushed to the scene, said "the fire is under control.
 Let's hope there are no further victims", offering his condolences to the relatives of the dead and injured.